Fast & Accurate Randomized Algorithms for Linear Systems and Eigenvalue Problems: Introduction

 We commonly generate the Krylov subspace from a random matrix $\mtx{\Omega}$.
 The standard prescription recommends a small block size $b$ and a large depth $p$, but recent research~\cite[Sec.~11]{MartinssonTroppacta} has shown the value of a large block size $b$ and a small depth $p$.

 We must take care in constructing the block Krylov subspace.
-Partial orthogonalization is only competitive when the block size $b$ is a small constant.
+Truncated Arnoldi is only competitive when the block size $b$ is a small constant.
 For larger $b$, the Chebyshev recurrence offers an elegant way to form a basis $\mtx{B} = [\mtx{B}_1, \dots, \mtx{B}_p] \in \CC^{n \times bp}$:

 We obtain the reduced matrix $\mtx{AB}$ as a by-product.
 In practice, the Chebyshev polynomials must be shifted and scaled to adapt to the spectrum of $\mtx{A}$.
+See \cref{sec:eigs-basis} for details and alternative methods for fast basis construction.